As amended December 4, 2018

 Section 20.
 The Legislative Concerns Committee shall monitor, assess, and inform the executive committee and CACRAO membership of relevant issues of North Carolina, South Carolina, and federal legislation.
 There shall be a minimum of five members.

 The Executive Committee shall employ an independent, professional auditing firm to review the Association's financial records annually.

 ARTICLE IX ‐ AMENDMENTS

 Section 2.
-All amendments to the By‐laws must be submitted to the Constitution and By‐laws Committee for its review.
-All proposed amendments will be submitted to the membership at the next business session with a "do pass" or "do not pass" recommendation.
+All amendments to the By‐laws must be submitted to the Constitution and By‐laws Committee for its review by July 1.
+All proposed amendments will be submitted to the membership 60 days prior to the next business meeting with a "do pass" or "do not pass" recommendation.

 ARTICLE X ‐ FISCAL YEAR

-The fiscal year for accounting and federal reporting will be January 1 through December 31.
-The membership year extends from July 1 through June 30.
+The fiscal year and membership for accounting and federal reporting will be January 1 through December 31.